instadeepai/jumanji/docs/environments/flat_pack.md

 - Block to place,

-- Number of rotations to make to a chosen block ({0, 90, 180, 270} degrees),
+- Number of 90 degree rotations to make to a chosen block ({0, 90, 180, 270} degrees),

 - Row coordinate for placing the rotated block's top left corner,